giantswarm/operatorkit/docs/metrics_provider.md

 verifying the operators functionality.
 An operator constantly reconciles the current state of the system towards a more desired state eventually.
 As a means of measurement and as a safety net, it is a good practise to implement metrics providers that emit metrics about the managed system and its resources.

+## Separation

 The collector implementation should be separate from the operator project itself.
 As we learned over time, combining operators and collectors may cause more problems than it is supposed to solve.
+See the examples below.